 Part of the reason that humans have survived as long as we have, as a species, is that we have learned, to an extent, not to keep repeating the same mistakes over and over again.
 If going to the dentist was a traumatic experience for someone, especially as a child, they are more likely not to want to visit the dentist as an adult.

-For more information about sedation dentistry in Glendale, please contact our doctors at (818) 208-5800.
+For more information about sedation dentistry in Pasadena, please contact our doctors at (818) 208-5800.